simonmichael/hledger_site/src/index.md

 It can help you
 - understand bookkeeping
-- keep your financial records safe, accurate, and private
+- keep your financial records safe, correct, and private
+- untangle accounting messes
 - know your financial status
+- keep track of loans, due dates, invoices
+- forecast future activity and balances
-- store and search your financial history
+- search your financial history
-- untangle accounting messes
+- categorise your spending
 - understand your patterns
-- make impactful changes
+- make impactful changes and plans
 - track spending and saving goals
+- answer financial questions
-- explore forecasts and scenarios
+- explore what-if scenarios
 - produce detailed time reports
-- report data needed for tax preparation
+- get data needed for tax preparation
 - convert/transform financial data
 - check the correctness of other systems
 - automate accounting tasks